Everything you need to know about JTT!

 We expect students to eat at school in the same manner as they would be expected to eat at home.
 Please remind your son/daughter that they should conduct themselves in an appropriate manner.
 We hope that all students will adhere to lunchroom rules so that they do not lose their lunchroom privileges.
 Repeated problems will result in alternate lunch provisions for a period of time specified by the Principal and/or Teacher.
 Students are required to clean their own eating area prior to dismissal (e.g., put away garbage, push in chairs, recycle cans).

 Accessible parking is available at the front of John T. Tuck’s middle entrance.
 Permits are required to use this spot.
 Our parking lot is reserved for staff and for essential visitors to our school who will be staying at the school for some time.
-We will not be accepting parent volunteers or other visitors to the school this year.
 Please arrange drop off/pick up with your child either on a side street adjacent to the school, or encourage walking to/from school and using the school bus if eligible.
 Our students can enter and exit our school grounds through the east side of the school only.
 We ask that our walking parents and students do not cross through our parking lot and turnaround area before or after school and exit from the east side of the school.

-Grades 1-8 students will not have lockers or hooks in classrooms for items more than coats or boots, therefore we ask that you send your child(ren) with a minimal amount of items to and from school each day.
-They will be asked to keep their backpack under their chair at all times.
-FDK students will have access to the cubby area in small groups of 4-5 students within their classroom small group "bubble".
+We ask that you send your child(ren) with a minimal amount of items to and from school each day to create as much room as possible in classrooms.
 Due to these storage issues, students will not be required to have indoor and outdoor shoes at this time.
 Once the weather changes, we will review this policy.

 Students will not have access to change rooms at school, and Phys Ed Classes will be held outdoors.
 All students must arrive dressed appropriately to allow full participation in physical education and DPA activities.
 For safety, running shoes must be worn (lace-up, velcro or tie-up).
 No slip-ons, open backs or loafer style shoes are allowed on Phys Ed days.
 Appropriate gym attire must be worn while participating in Physical Education.
 This may vary with the grade level and activity.
 Students in Grade 6-8 should use roll-on deodorant before and after class.
 Spray on deodorants, perfumes or colognes are not permitted at school.